Contraceptive Pill Australia

 What if I am breastfeeding?

 You should not take the Pill if you are breastfeeding in the first six weeks after birth.
-From 6 weeks to 6 months your doctor will discuss with you whether the Pill is appropriate for you.
-The Pill is considered safe in breastfeeding beyond 6 months.
+From 6 weeks to 6 months, your doctor will discuss with you whether the Pill is appropriate for you.
+The Pill is considered safe for breastfeeding beyond 6 months.

 Are there other benefits to being on the Pill?

-The pill will usually help to improve acne, PMS and reduce heavy or painful periods.
+The pill is a highly effective form of birth control and will usually help to improve acne, PMS and reduce heavy or painful periods.
 It can also be used to regulate the menstrual cycle if you have irregular periods.
 There is evidence that the Pill can reduce the risk of some cancers, such as of the ovary and endometrium (lining of the uterus) and can reduce ovarian cysts and manage symptoms of polycystic ovary syndrome

 What if I forget a pill?